joeldom/legal/Independent Contractor Agreement (Developers).md

 When I deliver the final files to you and complete my work for you under this Agreement, you agree that you’ll test the software in its entirety to determine if I completed the work I promised you.
 You promise to let me know in writing within fifteen (15) calendar days after I deliver the final files whether you accept or reject the final files.
 If you reject the final files, I will correct any errors and again ask you to accept or reject the corrected deliverable – which you promise to do within ``fifteen (15) calendar days`` after you receive the corrected deliverable.
 This process shall continue until you accept the deliverable or 15 calendar days have passed and you have not accepted or rejected a deliverable (at which point it will be deemed accepted).
 Finally, you agree that my work on this project will be complete and the Agreement will end after you’ve approved the final files.

-**9. You Have Rights To The Client Content.** You promise that: (a) You own the rights to use anything you give me (“Client Content”); and **(b)** using such Client Content does not violate the patent, copyright, trade secret or other property right of any person, firm or entity.
+**9. You Have Rights To The Client Content.** You promise that: (a) You own the rights to use anything you give me (“Client Content”); and (b) using such Client Content does not violate the patent, copyright, trade secret or other property right of any person, firm or entity.
 You grant me a nonexclusive, nontransferable license to use, reproduce, modify, display and publish the Client Content solely in connection with my work for you under this Agreement and my limited promotional uses as allowed by this Agreement.
 You also affirm and represent that this Agreement does not conflict with any other contract, agreement or understanding to which you are a party.

-What rights each of us will have
+##What rights each of us will have
----

 **10. Rights Before You Pay Me In Full.** You understand and agree that until you pay me in full, I own full rights to everything I create for you under this Agreement.
 If you don’t pay me in full, you agree that I can complete, exhibit, use and sell the software at my sole and absolute discretion (except that I will not be able to use Client Content in such work).

 **11. Rights After You Pay Me In Full.**